groundh0g/jekyllfaces/docs/_posts/2018-01-01-feature-contributors.md

 ---
 layout: post
-title:  "Feature Spotlight - Contributors Page"
+title:  "Feature - Contributors"
+featured: true
 categories: spotlight contributors
 author: groundh0g
+image: /assets/images/blog/feature-contributors.png
 ---

 Whether you're going solo, working with a buddy, or are a member of a larger team, you can promote everyone on the contributors' page.